For some Navy pilots, UFO sightings were an ordinary event: ‘Every day for at least a couple years’

-Perhaps because for him and some of his former Navy colleagues, such a sighting became a regular occurrence.
+Perhaps because for him and some of his former Navy colleagues, such sightings became a regular occurrence.

 “Every day,” Graves said in an interview with CBS’s “60 Minutes” that aired Sunday.
 “Every day for at least a couple years.”